agrechnev/openglfun/README.txt

 I mainly follow learnopengl.com

-hello is taken from the cite as is,
+hello is taken from the site as is,

 but mygl<number> I wrote by hand, in pure C (no C++), with many changes